simonmichael/hledger/doc/REGRESSIONS.md

 ## Regression bounty

 You can help!
-We offer a standard bounty ($100 USD) for each new regression reported in hledger releases.
+We offer a standard $100 bounty for each new regression reported in hledger releases ([original discussion](https://github.com/simonmichael/hledger/issues/1570)).
-([original discussion](https://github.com/simonmichael/hledger/issues/1570)).
+In 2024, the bounty is split: $50 to the finder and $50 to the fixer (can be the same person, can't be the breaker).

 To claim the bounty:

 1. Discover a new regression yourself (and don't be the one who caused it, generally)
 2. Report it in the [hledger bug tracker](http://bugs.hledger.org)
-3. Wait for the issue manager ([SM](https://joyful.com)) to apply the REGRESSION label
+3. Wait for the issue manager ([SM](https://joyful.com)) confirm it with the REGRESSION label
+4. And/or, fix a regression yourself.
-4. Submit an expense to our Open Collective.
-(Note: this might reveal your real name, on opencollective.com and here on hledger.org):
+5. Send an expense reimbursement request to our Open Collective.
+   - Be aware this might reveal your real name, on opencollective.com and here on hledger.org
    - [Submit Expense](https://opencollective.com/hledger/expenses/new)
      (if you are logged in, it will be under the ACTIONS menu)
    - choose Invoice